Academic Options and Interventions

 The transition to college, coupled with the demands of the Reed curriculum, is challenging for most students.
 When a student experiences a hardship that makes it difficult for them to complete the semester as planned, there are a number of supportive resources and options that may help.
 When possible, students are encouraged to explore alternatives to a leave of absence so that they may remain registered and make progress toward their degree.

-Students can speak with their faculty adviser and a dean in Student Life about any of the options offered below.
-To set up a meeting with a dean, contact the Dean of Students' Office.
+Students can speak with their faculty adviser and schedule a meeting with a dean in Student Life about any of the options offered below.

 Drop a Class